stepheng323/fintech-core/README.md

 # Webhook

-- a webhook is used to receive funding events from paystack, the webhook url should be given to paystack via your paystack's dashboard.
+- A webhook is used to receive funding events from paystack, the webhook url should be given to paystack via your paystack's dashboard.
-- the webhook endpoint is ${baseUrl}/api/v1/webhooks/paystack
+- The webhook endpoint is ${baseUrl}/api/v1/webhooks/paystack
-- for testing, ngrok was used to expose the localhost to the internet.
+- For testing, ngrok was used to expose the localhost to the internet.

 # Documentations